 Visiting parents, guardians, and patrons are welcome on campus.
+Please contact the front office in advance.
 Adult visitors to the campus must check in at the office and wear a visitor's pass.
 However, students may not bring friends, relatives, or younger brothers or sisters to visit.
 Classroom observations/visitations shall be arranged with the teacher and administration prior to taking place.
 CUSD will not assume supervision or liability of students not enrolled here.